ibm-cloud-docs/billing-usage/notifications.md

 # Setting spending notifications
 {: #spending}

-If you are a Pay-As-You-Go or Subscription account owner, you can set up email spending notifications.
+If you are an {{site.data.keyword.cloud}} Pay-As-You-Go or Subscription account owner, you can set up email spending notifications.
 Set notifications for total account, runtime, container, and service spending, or spending for individual services, excluding third-party services.
 {: shortdesc}

 You receive notifications when you reach 80%, 90%, and 100% of the spending thresholds that you specify.
 You can edit each spending notification at any time as your needs change.